maryam138317/weather-app/README.md

 Weather App ⛅

-on this project, I focused on working with API and basic skills of React so you can see weather informations about your current location
+<p>on this project, I focused on working with API and basic skills of React.</p>
+so you can see weather informations about your current location